ukhsa-collaboration/fingertipscharts/cran-comments.md

 This release has a number of minor bug fixes and improvements.
+Also, updated to prepare for new dplyr version, and the archive of lemon, a package that was previously depended on.
 Tests that were previously failing are now passing.

 ## Test

-* local Windows 10 install, R 3.6.2
+* local Windows 10 install, R 3.6.3
-* used Travis to check on Linux (202-05-03)
+* used Travis to check on Linux (2020-04-04)

 ## R CMD check results